Check Your Investment Professional

 You must review each account statement for activity.
 You should address in writing any unauthorized activity immediately to the home office of the company.
 You should meet periodically with your individual investment professional to review your account and review all recommended changes in investments.

-The goal of the Investor Education program is to provide Kansans of all ages with prerequisite information about investing as well as standard practices investors should expect when working with a registered investment adviser or agent of a broker-dealer.
+The goal of the Investor Education program is to provide Kansans of all ages with prerequisite information about investing as well as standard practices investors should expect when working with a registered investment adviser representative or agent of a broker-dealer.
 Having a basic understanding of investment products and an awareness of the responsibilities industry professionals have to their clients is key to gaining confidence about investing.
 This due diligence is essential to protecting your nest egg against fraud and for creating enduring wealth for your family.

-Elder financial abuse is becoming the crime of the 21st century as the growing senior population is increasingly targeted by con artists.
 The FINRA Foundation, AARP, the SEC and state securities offices across the country have teamed up to promote a researched-based awareness campaign to reduce the incidence of investment fraud in the United States.

 The presentation, Outsmarting Investment Fraud, teaches participants to: